 Hadbaa was the mechanism through which Sunni Arabs of Mosul would return to electoral significance.
 Unfortunately, the means of attaining power further stoked ethno-sectarian political turmoil.
-As a reflection of the Arab-Kurdish tensions of the previous six years, the Hadbaa party led by Athil Nujaifi ran on a firmly Arab nationalist and anti-Kurdish platform.19 With a large turnout (60%) in Nineveh during the 2009 provincial elections, Hadbaa won the majority of the seats (19) out of the total 37 seats of the provincial council.
-The Kurdish list only secured 12 seats.20 With the balance of power on the council realigned, Athil Nujaifi would become the first Sunni Arab since 2004 to rise to the governorship without the backing of the Kurdish bloc.
+As a reflection of the Arab-Kurdish tensions of the previous six years, the Hadbaa party led by Athil Nujaifi ran on a firmly Arab nationalist and anti-Kurdish platform.18

+With a large turnout (60%) in Nineveh during the 2009 provincial elections, Hadbaa won the majority of the seats (19) out of the total 37 seats of the provincial council.
+The Kurdish list only secured 12 seats.
+19 With the balance of power on the council realigned, Athil Nujaifi would become the first Sunni Arab since 2004 to rise to the governorship without the backing of the Kurdish bloc.

 Far from a strictly local dynamic, Hadbaa owed its sudden electoral success in part to a broader set of forces beyond Mosul.
-At the national level, Nouri al-Maliki was seeking to combat the Kurds' military might in order to bolster his credentials as a http://musingsoniraq.blogspot.com/2009/02/official-iraqi-election-results.html
+At the national level, Nouri al-Maliki was seeking to combat the Kurds' military might in order to bolster his credentials as a nationalist leader.
+Thus, Maliki found himself in a marriage of convenience with the Sunni Arab nationalist leaders of Hadbaa.
+Meanwhile, Turkey and the US government supported Hadbaa as a means of restoring a level of ethnic balance to Nineveh.20